AGPT practice and supervisor handbook

 Registrars training with the ADF

 Registrars who are training with the Australian Defence Force (ADF) must meet the same general practice training standards as civilian registrars.
 Therefore, the RACGP requires all ADF registrars to undertake at least 12 months in an accredited comprehensive Australian general practice.
-The registrar will normally do this in GPT1 and 2.
+The registrar will normally undertake a 12 month release from ADF service obligations to complete GPT1 and GPT2.

 If you take on an ADF registrar, there are some minor differences we want to make you aware of.
 You can also reach out to your training coordinator for more information on hosting an ADF registrar.
 You may also find the ADF guide useful for yourself and your Registrars.